malakagl/kart-challenge/ReadMe.md

 - [ ] Implement the GitHub Actions workflow
 - [ ] Implement the GitHub Issues
 - [ ] Implement the GitHub Pull Requests
+- [ ] Implement money package for handling money
+- [ ] Implement the caching
+- [ ] Implement the rate limiting
+- [ ] Implement the security
+- [ ] Implement the monitoring
+- [ ] Implement the tracing
+- [ ] Implement the API documentation